 “Pet owners looking to give their animals CBD oil should do their due diligence before purchasing anything online,” Richter says.
 “The marketplace is very much a ‘buyer beware’ environment, and people should be sure that the product they’re buying has been laboratory tested for both content, as well as contaminants like bacteria, fungus, and heavy metals.”

-Also, it’s worth nothing that while CBD oil is typically quite safe for cats and dogs, cannabis plants are not.
+Also, it’s worth noting that while CBD oil is typically quite safe for cats and dogs, cannabis plants are not.
 “There is plenty of documentation of marijuana toxicity in cats, for those that nibble on the plants,” Guess says.

 Inman adds that as an ER veterinarian, he often sees marijuana toxicity in the animals that come into his practice.
 “You can usually tell if a pet has gotten into someone’s marijuana.
-And, in more severe instances, I have had to hospitalize animals until the affects have worn off.”
+And, in more severe instances, I have had to hospitalize animals until the effects have worn off.”

 Is CBD Oil Legal?